2023 Solar Incentives Guide for White Oak, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum claim amount.

-To more fully understand how the ITC might apply to you, call your local White Oak solar panel installation expert and ask for more information.
+To better understand exactly how much the ITC could save you, get in touch with your local White Oak solar panel installer.

 State & Local Solar Incentives